JHUDMC/LibCal-Website-Customization/README.md

    * JS:  `<script>`  and  `</script>`
    * CSS:  `<style>` and `</style>`
-7. Click the `save` button and ensure you see the `Sucess` message.
+7. Click the `save` button and ensure you see the `Success` message.

    * If you see `Error` you likely didn't change anything.
    * If you did indeed change something and still see the `Error` message, add a space somewhere random that won't break the code.
 8. Test your code on the [public website](https://bookit.dmc.jhu.edu/ "Go to public website")!!!
 All changes are public to patrons immediately!

+## Code with Image Dependencies

+If developing any custom code that adds images to the page, please follow the guidelines below:

+1. Create an meaningful filename, as this is retained in the image URL.
+2. Upload them to the [LibApps Image Manager](https://jhu-dmc.libapps.com/libapps/image_manager "Go to LibApps") to generate a static URL.
+   1. Click the `Shared Library` button.
+   2. Click the `Custom Code` folder.
+   3. Click the chain icon under the uploaded image to obtain the URL.
+3. For posterity, upload the images to this repo's `/images` folder.

 [^1]: Relies on the CSS of *Authed Item Disclaimer*